 Machine language consists of very simple instructions that can be executed directly by the CPU of a computer.
-Almost all programs, though, are written in high-level programming languages such as Java, Fortran, or C++.
+Almost all programs, though, are written in high-level programming languages such as Java, Python, or C++.
 A program written in a high-level language cannot be run directly on any computer.
 First, it has to be translated into machine language.
 This translation can be done by a program called a compiler.
 A compiler takes a high-level-language program and translates it into an executable machine-language program.
 Once the translation is done, the machine-language program can be run any number of times, but of course it can only be run on one type of computer (since each type of computer has its own individual machine language).
 If the program is to run on another type of computer it has to be re-translated, using a different compiler, into the appropriate machine language.

 There is an alternative to compiling a high-level language program.
 Instead of using a compiler, which translates the program all at once, you can use an interpreter, which translates it instruction-by-instruction, as necessary.
 An interpreter is a program that acts much like a CPU, with a kind of fetch-and-execute cycle.
 In order to execute a program, the interpreter runs in a loop in which it repeatedly reads one instruction from the program, decides what is necessary to carry out that instruction, and then performs the appropriate machine-language commands to do so.

 One use of interpreters is to execute high-level language programs.
 For example, the programming language Lisp is usually executed by an interpreter rather than a compiler.
-However, interpreters have another purpose: they can let you use a machine-language program meant for one type of computer on a completely different type of computer.
+However, interpreters have another purpose: They can let you use a machine-language program meant for one type of computer on a completely different type of computer.
 For example, one of the original home computers was the Commodore 64 or "C64".
-While you might not find an actual C64, you can find programs that run on other computers -- or even in a web browser -- that "emulate" one.
+While you might not find an actual C64, you can find programs that run on other computers—or even in a web browser—that "emulate" one.
 Such an emulator can run C64 programs by acting as an interpreter for the C64 machine language.

-The designers of Java chose to use a combination of compilation and interpreting.
+The designers of Java chose to use a combination of compiling and interpreting.
 Programs written in Java are compiled into machine language, but it is a machine language for a computer that doesn't really exist.
 This so-called "virtual" computer is known as the Java Virtual Machine, or JVM.
 The machine language for the Java Virtual Machine is called Java bytecode.
 There is no reason why Java bytecode couldn't be used as the machine language of a real computer, rather than a virtual computer.
 But in fact the use of a virtual machine makes possible one of the main selling points of Java: the fact that it can actually be used on any computer.
 All that the computer needs is an interpreter for Java bytecode.
 Such an interpreter simulates the JVM in the same way that a C64 emulator simulates a Commodore 64 computer.
 (The term JVM is also used for the Java bytecode interpreter program that does the simulation, so we say that a computer needs a JVM in order to run Java programs.
 Technically, it would be more correct to say that the interpreter implements the JVM than to say that it is a JVM.)